Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Jiang Cheng bristled, “Then why?
 Why do you keep doing it?”

 Wei Wuxian thought of Grandmother, locked within the same four walls all of her life, who would have died without walking into the sun like that man in the Lotus Pier if Wei Wuxian had not come.
-He thought of Luo Fanghua, whose ankle bore permanent bruises from the chain that had been wound around it for years.
+He recalled Luo Fanghua whose ankle bore permanent bruises from the chain that had been wound around it for years.
 He thought of Wen Ning who had risked his whole life to help him only because Wei Wuxian had been of his kind.

 But appealing to such kinship to Jiang Cheng was a fool’s dream, he knew; so he replied, “You wouldn’t understand.”